BBVAEngineering/ember-cli-webcomponents-bundler/README.md

 type: `Array`
 default: `[]`

 Module names that should be resolved from the app `node_modules` instead of another packages requiring them.
-This prevents bundling the same module multiple times.
+Helps to prevent bundling the same package multiple times if package is imported from dependencies.

 Example: